arkadiuszsz/json/Readme.md

 struct json_token tok;
 iter = json_read(&iter, &tok);
 ```
 The second parse function `json_parse` is for name + value pairs
-and uses the `json_read` function internally to read in two token.
+and uses the `json_read` function internally to read in two tokens.
 `json_parse` takes an iterator and a `json_pair` as arguments and
 returns the next iterator.